shalvah/RemindMeOfThisTweet/CONTRIBUTING.md

    ```
 7. Start the service by running `npm run local`.
 This will start all the http functions (accessible from http://localhost:3000) as well as schedule the `checkForRemindersAndSend` function to run every minute.

+To trigger a new reminder, run `npm run webhook`.
+This will trigger a new webhook event containing a reminder tweet (for five minutes from now).

 ## Tests
 Tests are written in Jest, and cover mainly the time parsing features and some end-to-end tests (with the Twitter API mocked to an extent).
 To run tests: `npm run tests`.